qiime2/docs/source/tutorials/pd-mice.rst

    :url: https://data.qiime2.org/2019.4/common/gg-13-8-99-515-806-nb-classifier.qza
    :saveas: gg-13-8-99-515-806-nb-classifier.qza

-It’s worth noting that naive bayesian classifiers perform best when they’re trained for the specific hypervariable region amplified.
+It’s worth noting that Naive Bayes classifiers perform best when they’re trained for the specific hypervariable region amplified.
 You can train a classifier specific for your dataset based on the :doc:`training classifiers tutorial <feature-classifier>` or download classifiers for other datasets from the :doc:`QIIME 2 resource page <../data-resources>`.
 Classifiers can be re-used for consistent versions of the underlying packages, database and region of interest.

 .. command-block::